Mimecast Transfer Impact Assessment

 • For transfers from the EU, Mimecast implements the standard contractual clauses set out in the European Commission’s Decision of 2021/914 of 4 June 2021 (“EU SCCs”), with the appropriate module(s) selected (e.g., controller-to-processor, or processor-to-processor).

-• For transfers from the UK, Mimecast implements the International Data Transfer Addendum issued by the Information Commissioner’s Office under s.119(A) of the UK Data Protection Act 2018 (“UK Addendum”)
+• For transfers from the UK, Mimecast implements the International Data Transfer Addendum issued by the Information Commissioner’s Office under s.119(A) of the UK Data Protection Act 2018 (“UK Addendum”).

 Mimecast has implemented Technical and Organizational Measures designed to protect Personal Data.
-This includes encrypting Personal Data with a high standard of encryption while at rest and in transit.Mimecast has deployed an Information Security Management System (ISMS) that serves as the foundation of our information security practices.
-Mimecast and its ISMS has been and continues to be assessed by an independent, external auditor and currently receives attestations under:
+This includes encrypting Personal Data with a high standard of encryption while at rest and in transit.

-For those customers and prospects who wish to take a deeper dive into Mimecast’s controls, policies and certifications, Mimecast makes available a Security Pack which includes copies of Mimecast’s Information Security & Business Continuity Policies, ISO certifications and our independently audited SOC Report.
+For those customers and prospects who wish to take a deeper dive into Mimecast’s controls, policies and certifications, Mimecast makes available a confidential Security Pack which includes copies of Mimecast’s Information Security & Business Continuity Policies, ISO certifications and our independently audited SOC Report.
 Customers and prospects should reach out to their Mimecast Representative for further details.

 Section 4: US Surveillance Laws